-24.4.1 Co-efficient of Correlation
+24.4.1 Meaning and Uses

 It is an index which tells us the degree of relationship between two sets of scores either positively or negatively Characteristics of the co-efficient of correlation are: It possesses both magnitude & direction.
-Limits: It always ranges from -1..... to + 1
+Limits: It always ranges from -1..... to +1